Stovetop Guinness Beef Stew For Two

 It’s been pretty gloomy here in PA.
 I mean, that’s pretty typical for weather here, but it’s still hard to deal with sometimes.

 As much as I love listening to the rain, I want my sunshine back.

 Of course the best way to help cheer any person up is some nice, hearty comfort food.

 I’ve been dying to try this Stovetop Guinness Beef Stew For Two for a long time now, but because it takes a few hours to cook, I can only make it on the weekend when I’m not working.

 Most of the cooking time is hands off, so it’s great to make while you are doing housework.
 Just think of it as a reward for vacuuming the carpet.

 Stovetop Guinness Beef Stew is a hearty homemade dinner for two made with potatoes, carrots, peas, and stout beer.
-Because of the Irish beer, it’s perfect to serve up with Irish Soda Bread (Small Loaf) for St. Patrick’s Day.
+Because of the Irish beer, it’s perfect to serve up with mini Irish Soda Bread or Irish Soda Bread Muffins for St. Patrick’s Day.

 I updated the recipe since taking the photos, so although I don’t show any potatoes or peas, I added both the actual recipe listed below.